Graph Alignment via Dual-Pass Spectral Encoding and Latent Space Communication: Introduction

 \section{Introduction}

-Graph alignment, also referred to as network alignment or graph matching, is a fundamental problem in machine learning and graph theory, concerned with identifying a correspondence between the nodes of two graphs such that structurally similar or semantically equivalent nodes are matched.
+Graph alignment, also referred to as network alignment or graph matching, is a fundamental problem in machine learning, concerned with identifying a correspondence between the nodes of two graphs such that structurally similar or semantically equivalent nodes are matched.

 Graph alignment arises in a wide range of application domains, including bioinformatics (e.g., protein interaction networks) \citep{liao2009isorankn,Singh2007}, social network analysis \citep{Li1675,Korula2732274}, computer vision \citep{Liu2_22, chen2024bivlgm, 9010840}, and natural language processing \citep{9088989, guillaume-2021}.
 Due to its combinatorial nature, graph alignment is computationally challenging, often requiring approximation or heuristic algorithms.